Nodombro/ProPrakUebung/README.md

 # ProPrakUebung
-This is a repository to practise for the Programming Internshiü
+This is a repository to practise for the Programming Internship